 Since the pandemic, law firms have had to adjust to the new online world from moving to Cloud-based matter management software, capturing paperless client intake, to conducting depositions remotely and marketing is no exception.
 Going forward, client experiences will need to be thought of as online first and in-person second, which includes content marketing.
 Here are three helpful tips for content marketing for law firms.

-Tip1: Keep the messaging simple
+#1 Keep the messaging simple

 Content marketing should be easily understandable by your target audience.
 Keep your messaging simple.
 Especially for lawyers, there is a temptation to go all legalese.
 But if you’re trying to recruit new clients and potential referrals using attorney referral network, or social media, your content should be simple, clearly communicated, and easy to understand by a lay audience.
 Once you have a potential client, be sure your communication with them is clear, so they understand what your legal services entail.
 Messaging should be done at an 8th-grade reading level for lay audiences.
 Keep sentences short, use an active voice, and write with brevity and clarity.
 Remember, your potential client readers and audience aren’t lawyers!

-Tip 2 – Do your research
+#2 Do your research

 Being strategic is an important part of an effective content marketing campaign.
 Your law firm should do some research on top SEO keywords (or pay someone to do this step).
 If your law firm ends up on the second page of a Google search, then your keywords content strategy for law firms aren’t effective enough to make it to the first page of results.
-According to a 2017 legal trends report, about one-third of potential clients search for their lawyers online, even before the pandemic.

 Tip 3 – Know your state’s ethics rules